Trump Fires John Bolton In Final Break After Months Of Internal Policy Division

 He went on to became a senior fellow at the American Enterprise Institute and served as a commentator in the press and on Fox News when McMaster's departure created the opening for him in early 2018.

 Trump liked Bolton's TV appearances and sought his counsel unofficially before bringing him formally into the administration.
-Bolton reportedly was instrumental in shaping Trump's tough Iran policy even before he re-entered the government.
+Bolton reportedly was instrumental in shaping Trump's tough Iran policy even before he reentered the government.

-He might have been recruited even sooner, but the president's hand was reportedly stayed for some time in part because of Bolton's mustache.
+He might have been recruited even sooner, but the president's hand was reportedly stayed for some time, in part because of Bolton's mustache.

 Once Trump overcame his objections, the new national security adviser seized his new position at the top of the official national security decision-making apparatus, shaping the staff with his own appointees and leaning into shaping policy.